-- 1 In XEdit's main window, click the System tab, and then click Calibrations (Kaleido-IP) on the second-level tab bar. - 2 In the Tools pane, click the profile you wish to configure.A hierarchical list representing all applicable calibrations appears in the main window. - 3 Navigate to the element you wish to calibrate, and select it.
+- 1 In XEdit's main window, click the System tab, and then click Calibrations (Kaleido-IP) on the second-level tab bar. - 2 On the Tools pane, click the profile you want to configure.A hierarchical list representing all applicable calibrations appears in the main window. - 3 Navigate to the element you want to calibrate, and select it.
 The related attributes appear in the Properties pane.

-- See Configuring Alarm Debouncing on page 137, if you need to change debouncing parameters for teletext, audio, video, or transport stream alarms, and see Configuring Alarm Thresholds on page 131, to adjust alarm thresholds. - For a TS profile: - Refer to Transport Calibration, on page 136, if you need to change alarm thresholds for TR 101 290 fault indicators. - For an audio profile: - Refer to Audio Calibrations, on page 135, if you need to change audio alarm thresholds. - See Calibrating Loudness Measurement on page 139, for detailed instructions on calibrating loudness measurement. - See Calibrating Zero VU Reference Levels for Embedded Audio Sources on page 145, if you need to change the Zero Vu reference level for all sources associated with the current profile. - · For a video profile: - See Calibrating Metadata Holding Time on page 151, if you need to change the holding time for XDS metadata, CC or DTVCC captions. - Refer to Metadata Calibration, on page 136, if you need to change the presence timeout value for DTVCC services and text. - For a teletext profile: - See Calibrating Metadata Holding Time on page 151, if you need to change the holding time for teletext subtitles. - See Calibrating Subtitling/Closed Captioning on page 149, to configure the teletext page selection parameters. - For a SCTE 35 profile: - Refer to Metadata Calibration, on page 136, if you need to change the presence timeout value for SCTE 35 signaling. - See Calibrating DTMF Tone Sequences on page 154, to register the out-of-network, and in-network DTMF sequences you need to monitor. - See Calibrating SCTE 35 Event Reporting Duration on page 155, if you wish to adjust the delay after which alarms triggered when SCTE 35 commands are detected return to normal. - 4 Repeat step 3 until the profile is properly configured for your purposes.
+- See Configuring Alarm Debouncing on page 131, if you need to change debouncing parameters for teletext, audio, video, or transport stream alarms, and see Configuring Alarm Thresholds on page 125, to adjust alarm thresholds. - For a TS profile: - Refer to Transport Calibration, on page 130, if you need to change alarm thresholds for TR 101 290 fault indicators. - For an audio profile: - Refer to Audio Calibrations, on page 129, if you need to change audio alarm thresholds. - See Calibrating Loudness Measurement on page 133, for detailed instructions on calibrating loudness measurement. - See Calibrating Zero VU Reference Levels for Embedded Audio Sources on page 139, if you need to change the Zero Vu reference level for all sources associated with the current profile. - For a video profile: - See Calibrating Metadata Holding Time on page 145, if you need to change the holding time for XDS metadata, CC or DTVCC captions. - Refer to Metadata Calibration, on page 130, if you need to change the presence timeout value for DTVCC services and text. - For a teletext profile: - See Calibrating Metadata Holding Time on page 145, if you need to change the holding time for teletext subtitles. - See Calibrating Subtitling/Closed Captioning on page 144, to configure the teletext page selection parameters. - For a SCTE 35 profile: - Refer to Metadata Calibration, on page 130, if you need to change the presence timeout value for SCTE 35 signaling. - See Calibrating DTMF Tone Sequences on page 148, to register the out-ofnetwork, and in-network DTMF sequences you need to monitor. - See Calibrating SCTE 35 Event Reporting Duration on page 149, if you want to adjust the delay after which alarms triggered when SCTE 35 commands are detected return to normal. - 4 Repeat step 3 until the profile is properly configured for your purposes.